Overview#

 Both approaches have a lot in common:

-• Most importantly, no ssh components are modified.
+- Most importantly, no ssh components are modified.
 Any ssh-package from any vendor should work with both approaches.

-• We support many Linux distributions, as well as clients for MacOs, Windows, and Web Browsers.
+- We support many Linux distributions, as well as clients for MacOs, Windows, and Web Browsers.

-• Both approaches do require access tokens on the client to authenticate the user.
-For both mechanisms a good integration with oidc-agent exists.
+- Both approaches do require access tokens on the client to authenticate

 While the access token based mechanism requires them on each login, the ssh-certificate based mechanism only requires valid tokens whenever an ssh-certificate expired.
-This expiry can be set by the admin of the ssh-server/ssh-ca, and may be significantly longer than the lifetime of access tokens.
+This expiry can be set by the admin of thessh-server/ssh-ca, and may be significantly longer than the lifetime of access tokens. - Motley Cue is used in both mechanisms, to ensure that the same user will be mapped to the same UNIX account in the same way, regardless of the mechanism used.

-• Both mechanisms implement ways for removing the username from the equation.
+- Both mechanisms implement ways for removing the username from the equation.